 - Peanut butter pretzels or nut butter packets, a great source of protein

 - Your favorite nuts and seeds, like macadamia nuts or pumpkin seeds

-- Homemade energy balls
+- Homemade energy balls or energy bites

 - Tuna packets and crackers